serbng/lauexplore/README.md

 The data is collected with the LAUEMAX instrument at beamline BM32 of the European Synchrotron Radiation Facility (ESRF) in Grenoble.
 The raw Laue patterns are analyzed with the in-house developed [lauetools](https://github.com/BM32ESRF/lauetools) software.

 The library is designed upon the lauetools ecosystem to manage its outputs for raster scans.
-It is aimed at

 ## Installation